Repairs: The Tenant’s Right and the Landlord’s Duty

 A Landlord May Not Retaliate

-Subchapter H of Chapter 92 of the Texas Property Code (§92.331 – §92.335) prohibits a landlord from retaliating against a tenant by filing an eviction proceeding, depriving the tenant of the use of the premises, decreasing services to the tenant, increasing the tenant’s rent, terminating the tenant’s lease, or in bad faith interfering with the tenant’s rights under the lease for six months from the time the tenant in good faith takes any of the following actions:
+Subchapter H of Chapter 92 of the Texas Property Code (§92.331 – §92.335) prohibits a landlord from retaliating against a tenant by filing an eviction proceeding, depriving the tenant of the use of the premises, decreasing services to the tenant, increasing the tenant's rent, terminating the tenant's lease, or in bad faith, interfering with the tenant's rights under the lease for six months from the time the tenant, in good faith, takes any of the following actions:

-- Attempts to exercise against a landlord some right or remedy granted to the tenant by lease, municipal ordinance, or federal or state statute; and/or
+- Attempts to exercise against a landlord some right or remedy granted to the tenant by lease, municipal ordinance, or federal or state statute;

 Retaliation by the landlord is a defense to an eviction.
 However, the landlord may evict the tenant if the landlord can prove that the eviction is not in retaliation (e.g. if the tenant does not pay full rent or has damaged the property).
 Also, the landlord may increase the rent or decrease services if it is part of a regular pattern of rent increases or service reductions for all units in a multi-dwelling project.

-If a court finds that a landlord retaliated against a tenant, the tenant may recover one month’s rent plus $500; actual damages including moving costs if the tenant has moved; and court costs and attorney’s fees less any rent or other sums the tenant owes the landlord.
+If a court finds that a landlord retaliated against a tenant, the tenant may recover one month’s rent plus $500; actual damages including moving costs if the tenant has moved; and court costs and reasonable attorney’s fees less any rent or other sums the tenant owes the landlord.